Lingnan garden: Philosophy

 Lingnan garden is said to embody the philosophy behind Cantonese culture – commerce, pragmatism, and openness to foreign ideas.
 For much of the past millennium, Cantonese people have served as major merchants of the Chinese Empire, especially when it came to trade activities with Western Europeans and Southeast Asians.
 This results in a strong commercial tradition among Cantonese.
 This distinguishes them from other Han Chinese groups – such as the Northern groups, who have formed the empire's politicians and bureaucrats, or the Wuyue group, who have served prominently as scholars and artists.
 Cantonese gardens are less bounded by royal standards and frequently adopt foreign (i.e., non-Chinese) elements like stained glass.
 Also, Cantonese are far less heavily invested in Confucian philosophy, resulting in a style closer to the average people – such as a tendency to fuse gardens with buildings that have mundane purposes.

 Brief history

-According to historical records, people in Lingnan were already building gardens during the reign of the Nanyue king Ziu To (? – 137 BC) in Gwongzau.
+According to historical records, people in Lingnan were already building gardens during the reign of the Nanyue king Zhao Tuo (? – 137 BC) in Guangzhou.
 Their royal gardens took after the styles of the Qin Empire's.
 Afterwards, however, with the decline of the Nanyue regime, Lingnan royal gardens also disappeared.
 In much of the two millennia that followed, Lingnan had served as the fringe territory of various Chinese dynasties, resulting in a relative lack of royal garden styles.
-Nonetheless, the area around Gwongzau has become an important port for these dynasties, resulting in a gradual rise of the social and economic importance of the region.
+Nonetheless, the area around Guangzhou became an important port for these dynasties, resulting in a gradual rise of the social and economic importance of the region.
 This and frequent cultural exchanges with outside powers caused the development of a folk garden style – the classical Lingnan garden.